ryuryukke/rwis_test/README.md

 # rwis_test
-Repo for a school assignment.
+A repo for a school project.